Pivot / Social media / augmented reality / 2026

 The Platform Memory

-Snapchat's brand memory is distinct from larger social platforms.
+Snapchat's brand memory is separate from larger social platforms.
 It is camera-first, message-first, youth-coded, AR-heavy, and built around communication that feels lighter than a permanent public feed.
-That difference is valuable because the market can describe what the app is for.
+That difference matters because the market can describe what the app is for.

 Snap's official 2025 results emphasized a large global community, Spotlight growth, Snapchat+ subscriptions, AR lenses, generative AI lenses, advertising products, and next-generation Specs.
 In other words, the brand is still trying to hold several surfaces at once: communication, entertainment, creator discovery, AR, ads, subscriptions, and devices.